makrai/notes/baroni-10-distributed-memory-corpus-sem.md

 * only lexicalized links are prepositions
 * noun–verb, noun–noun, and adjective–noun links
 * For each link, we also extract its inverse (this holds for all our DM models)
-* weights i.e. scoring function is Local Mutual Information (LMI)
+* weights ie scoring function is Local Mutual Information (LMI)
   * an approximation to the log-likelihood ratio measure that has been shown to be a very effective weighting scheme for sparse frequency counts (Dunning 1993; Padó and Lapata 2007)